eclipse-openj9/openj9-docs/docs/xgc.md

 : where `<value>` is a percentage of total application run time that is not spent in GC.

     The default value is 95, which means that anything over 5% of total application run time spent on GC is deemed excessive.
 This option can be used only when [`-Xenableexcessivegc`](xenableexcessivegc.md) is set (enabled by default).

+### `HierarchicalScanOrdering`

+        -Xgc:hierarchicalScanOrdering

+: This option sets the scan mode for the scavenge operation (`gencon` GC policy) to hierarchical mode.
+This mode reflects the method for traversing the object graph and adds partial depth first traversal on top of breadth first scan mode.
+The aim of hierarchical mode is to minimize object distances.
+This option is the default for the `gencon` GC policy.

 ### `minContractPercent`